 I'm credited as a programmer, which is weird but true.

-Please use the form below to receive various stuff on such matters in your inbox.
+Please use the form below to (possibly, one day) receive various stuff on such matters in your inbox.

 Mediceval fonts and icons 1.0 are released under this license: